 Replacing and installing countertops is not a tidy venture, therefore to avoid any unneeded mess it is a good idea to find the closest point of entry to your kitchen.
 Make sure to indicate where the contractor should park outside your home to make his/her job easiest, and then lay down drop clothes, towels, or tarps between the door and the kitchen.
 The contractors will probably be using this path many times to collect tools and parts for different areas of the job.
 So in order to keep your home clean and to contain the mess to one area of the house without impeding on the contractor’s progress, try to create a specific flow of traffic for them to follow.

-Need to find a pro for your new countertop?Find Pros
+Ready to start your new countertop?Find Pros

 Now that you’ve done what you can, it is time to leave the rest to the professionals.
 Although contractors will appreciate your work, it is best to always ask them want they want to be prepared: they may take care of these things for you, or they may ask that specific tasks be completed.
 Most of the time, contractors will probably prefer you to keep to these basics prep steps rather than taking on more serious operations, such at gutting, measuring, or cutting.